Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDataStream-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_io_qdatastream.py
     :lines: 66-71

 Each item written to the stream is written in a predefined binary format that varies depending on the item's type.
-Supported Qt types include QBrush, QColor, :sip:ref:`~PyQt6.QtCore.QDateTime`, QFont, QPixmap, QString, `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_ and many others.
+Supported Qt types include :sip:ref:`~PyQt6.QtGui.QBrush`, :sip:ref:`~PyQt6.QtGui.QColor`, :sip:ref:`~PyQt6.QtCore.QDateTime`, `QFont <https://doc.qt.io/qt-6/gui-changes-qt6.html#qfont>`_, :sip:ref:`~PyQt6.QtGui.QPixmap`, QString, `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_ and many others.
 For the complete list of all Qt types supporting data streaming see `Serializing Qt Data Types <https://doc.qt.io/qt-6/datastreamformat.html>`_.

 For integers it is best to always cast to a Qt integer type for writing, and to read back into the same Qt integer type.
 This ensures that you get integers of the size you want and insulates you from compiler and platform differences.